waleoyediran/pyluno/README.md

 **Returns**: dictionary containing the latest ticker values for all currency pairs

+# Known Issues

+-   Rates published on the Luno website aren't accurate- your milliage may vary
+-   Not all error handling has been handled

 # Acknowledgements

-A nod to @bausmeier/node-luno for the node.js version, which helped accelerate the development of this code
+This repo was called pybitc and made by @CjS77.
+It has since been updated and adapted and gone though a name change

 # To Do

--   Tests for some of the newly added endpoints
+-   Tests for some of the endpoints needing dynamic reponses
 -   Tests for the rate limiter

+# Contribute

+-  Fork it
+-  Contribute
+-  Be Awesome